gvheertum/BigNerdRanch-SwiftDevelopment/findings.md

 - Function redirects to Objective-C can be done with attributes:
 ```@objc(tableViewSettingsDidChange:notification:)``` (not tested, but found in the docs)
 - Found a "funny" thing when creating observer classes.
 If you put the class that inherits the delegate protocol in a variable in the view and set that variable as delegate on the control the observer works (and signals changes).
 If you say ```tableview.delegate = TableObserver();``` the observer will not work.

+### Interop Objective-C and Swift
+- I skipped this part of the book, since I am in no way willing to go into Objective-C for now ;)
+- You can combine Swift and Objective-C in a single project
+- When creating Swift objects in a Objective-C project, XCode will give you the possibility to configure a bridging header.
+- When exposing to Objective-C you can only use classes.
+Structs are not visible to Objective-C.
+- If using swift in an Objective-C project with bridging, XCode will create a -Swift.h file for each swift file (so test.swift gets a test-Swift.h), these header files can be used in Objective-C files via the #import statement.
+- If you want to use Objective-C elements in Swift you need to include the header files of that code into swift by inserting ```#import "headerfile.h"``` in the bridging-header file, this will make the elements in the header file available to Swift.
+Swift will translate the Objective-C elements to Swift.

+#Book.finish()